Winter, 10-Month, and Co-Op Housing

 The $100 housing contract prepayment, if required, is returned to the student upon receiving written notice from the student prior to the start of the fall semester.
 If written notice is not provided to housing by the first day of semester classes, the $100 housing prepayment will be forfeited.

-Students who do not have a housing/dining contract and are returning for spring semester classes at the Blacksburg campus are encouraged to contact Housing and Residence Life in October to be added to the spring housing wait list.
+Students who do not have a housing/dining contract and are returning for spring semester classes at the Blacksburg campus are encouraged to contact Housing and Residence Life in September to be added to the spring housing waitlist.
 Although not guaranteed, housing offers are often made for the spring semester.

 Students who are participating in a co-op experience in the local Blacksburg area may be approved to live on campus depending on on-campus housing availability.
 The student must contact Housing Services assignments staff to receive permission to remain on campus with less than 12 enrolled credit hours.

 Contract cancellations and other notices must be submitted in writing (e-mail, fax, letter) to Housing Services.
 Notifications submitted to other offices do not comply with requirements, and requested official action will not be assured.